jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
 - **!**Fix host alt-tabbing issue
 - Bug: Brad didn't get to choose upgrade
-- Bug: NPCs should take poison damage BEFORE attacking
-    - If poison damage would kill them, they shouldn't get to attack
 - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
 - Try to make death skull circle red
 - bug: Poisoner didn't attack brad